 But it wasn’t long before I was deluged with calls from new clients for projects ranging from creating newsletters to writing blog posts, as well as my main focus of ghostwriting.
 Instead of turning away prospective clients, I bumped up my rate.
 I still had more clients than I could handle.
 So I bumped it up again.
 I found that I was not only making more money, but my higher rate actually attracted better clients — ones who were easier to work with and paid on time.
 Who’da thunk?

-Project-specific rate factors
+Considering project-specific rate factors

 When a project calls for a flat rate, I use my personal base rate as a general guideline.
 I know that one client will require more phone time than others (necessitating a higher flat rate), while a publication I write for rarely asks for rewrites and usually posts my work as submitted (meaning I’d ask for a lower rate).
 So while I may be doing essentially the same work for each, the personal client demands far more time to complete the same task.

 Even with a single client, projects can vary considerably.
 Last year, I was hired to ghostwrite five chapters of a book, one of which was extremely research-intensive.
 Because the project description was a little vague going in, I didn’t know how much time it would take, so I couldn’t offer the client a flat rate and instead charged by the hour — and it’s a good thing I did.
 The research-intensive chapter alone took me 23 hours, while each of the other four took only five or six apiece.
 (When I was asked to turn around a sixth chapter in less than two days, I charged my usual time-and-a-half rush rate.)